Imagen dinámica

 The Power of the Space Between Panels: Where Magic Comes to Life

 Before we dive into transitions, it’s crucial to understand the importance of the space between panels, known as the “gutter” in the comic world.
-This seemingly empty space is actually the stage where the reader’s imagination takes center stage.
+This seemingly empty space is, in reality, the stage where the reader’s imagination takes center stage.
 It’s here where the magic happens that allows us to tell complex stories without needing to illustrate every millisecond of action.

 The gutter is the invisible canvas where readers complete the story, filling in the gaps with their own imagination.
 It’s a silent pact between the creator and the reader, a synchronized dance of the explicit and the implicit.
 Want to explore more about how to harness the power of the gutter in your creations?
 Discover advanced techniques here.